- Corporate Services:

 An employee recognition program encompasses any reward program that is based on recognising people for their behaviours, and for reaching milestones (as opposed to performance or achievement related targets).
 Programs may take many forms but essentially they give you the opportunity to show your appreciation for the behaviours you want to see more of such as:

 A RedBalloon program uses the unique power of experiences to reward employees with truly memorable and amazing experiences.
 We have worked with clients both large and small to deliver impactful reward and recognition programs.
-Using either one of Gift Certificates, constructed Voucher Programs or our customised Online Points Program we can make a difference to your organisation.
+Using Gift Certificates or our customised Online Points Program we can make a difference to your organisation.

 View case studies